The community of God’s people is the worldwide body of Christ.

 Messiah Jesus leads us out of the church corral into God’ pasture.

-In the community of God’s pasture, we are free to eat like mature sheep with their lambs frolicking in a green pasture.
+In the community of sheep in God’s pasture, we are free to eat like mature sheep with their lambs frolicking in a green pasture.
 We are free to minister to and with one another.
 Most of the early saints (holy ones, made holy by the blood of the Lamb) actually gathered in homes to fellowship with and minister to one another.
-I am gratified to see that more and more elders do not consider themselves clergymen and freely function as shepherds of God’s flock.
+I am gratified to see that more and more elders do not consider themselves clergymen and freely function as shepherds.

 May our God “count you worthy of the calling, and may [He] fulfil all the good pleasure of goodness, and the work of the faith in power, that the name of our Lord Jesus Christ may be glorified in you, and ye in him, according to the grace of our God and [the] Lord Jesus Christ.”
 From 2 Thessalonians 1:11-12 Young’s Literal Translation.